Description of Recent Changes:

 Cancellation or Termination of the Account

 As part of iCapture’s Services, we store the questionnaires, forms, and surveys you build, as well as any data that was collected from those forms.
-We respect the privacy of all users, and consider all data that is collected to be private.
-Your information is used strictly for internal purposes, and iCapture will not distribute or sell your information to a 3rd party, except as disclosed in this statement.
-The creator of a questionnaire may choose to not have the data stored within the iCapture database.
-When you submit information, you are transferring such information into the United States and you hereby consent to such transfer.
+We respect the privacy of our customers, their users, and visitors, and consider all data that is collected to be private. iCapture uses the personal information collected through its services for internal

 Web Server Logs

-For statistical purposes, iCapture will gather certain information automatically and store it in log files.
-These log files contain standard information collected by web servers, such as client IP addresses, device type, browser type, internet service provider (ISP), operating system, etc. This information is only used internally, and is not distributed or sold to a 3rd party. iCapture uses this information—which does not identify individual users—to analyze trends, to administer the iCapture website, and to gather demographic information about its user base as a whole. iCapture does not link this automatically collected data to personally identifiable information.
+and is not sold to a 3rd party. iCapture uses this information—which does not identify individual users—to analyze trends, to administer the iCapture website, and to gather demographic information about its user base as a whole. iCapture does not link its Web Server Logs to personally identifiable information.

 A “cookie” is a small text file containing a unique identifier that our web server sends to a user’s browser, and may be stored on a user’s hard drive.
 Cookies are required to use iCapture Services.
 If you have your browser set to reject cookies, your use of the iCapture Services is likely to be interrupted.
 The cookies we use are not permanent.